A Practical Guide to Selling on Amazon

 If you want to build your reputation as a top seller and rank highly, give priority to your customers from the moment you start selling on Amazon.
 This might mean you have to handle disputes quickly and professionally, manage returns efficiently and respond to customer questions promptly.
 Basically put your shoppers’ needs first.

 Managing your data flow and ensuring that your Amazon listings are as up-to-date as possible is one of the most important aspects of the integration process.

 Data feed management tools like WakeupData will give you total control in merging and handling your data, cleaning and removing unwanted data, as well as letting you schedule your imports, choosing to import new data once or multiple times – based on a daily, weekly or monthly recurrence.

 As competitors sell out of stock, your listing will be the one available, and the one shoppers buy.
 You can also lower your price or offer free shipping to make your listing sell better, get better reviews on Amazon and get ranked higher by their algorithm.

 When you initially add your product to an existing listing on Amazon, you’re going to have competition for sales.
 There are many tools out there designed for just this problem, which can monitor and match your own product with those of your competitors, ensuring you don’t enter unprofitable price wars.
 These tools can track your prices and competing offers – giving you the option to track your individual product’s performance over time, view competitors’ changes in pricing and new market trends.

-Optimize your product listings
+Optimise your product listings

 300 million Amazon users means there is a lot of competition amongst listings on the search results.
 Removing irrelevant or messy text from your product feed information will see you improve your rankings.
-Furthermore, using language, images and styles which are creative, humorous or urgent will make you stand out more – even more so if you have limited time offers or discounts.
+Furthermore, using language, images, and styles which are creative, humorous or urgent will make you stand out more – even more so if you have limited time offers or discounts.

 Here are a few tips to give your Amazon campaign a boost across categories: